-- Don’t want to mess with a swirl loaf?
+- Shortcut version: Don’t want to mess with a swirl loaf?
 Simply stir the cinnamon sugar into the batter mixture, reserving one tablespoon to sprinkle on top.

-- Substitute whole wheat flour for half of the flour for a heartier loaf.
+- Make it whole wheat.
+Substitute whole wheat flour for up to half of the flour for a heartier loaf.

-- Make snickerdoodle muffins instead.
-Divide half the batter between 12-14 muffin cups, sprinkle each with cinnamon sugar (use about half of it), top with the rest of the batter, and sprinkle the remaining cinnamon sugar on top.
-Bake at in a preheated oven at 400°F for 15-17 minutes.
+- Snickerdoodle muffins: Divide half the batter between 12 to 14 muffin cups, sprinkle each with cinnamon sugar (use about half of it), top with the rest of the batter, and sprinkle the remaining cinnamon sugar on top.
+Bake at in a preheated oven at 400°F for 15 to 17 minutes.

-Cool bread completely before wrapping well.
-Bread can be stored at room temperature for two to three days, in the fridge for up to a week, or frozen for three months.
+Room Temperature/Refrigerate: Cool bread completely before wrapping well.
+Bread can be stored at room temperature for two to three days or in the fridge for up to a week.

 Quick, make a loaf of quick bread!